cobragroup/cocoabox/GUI_UserManual.md

 Optionally: change the default indices of **Timepoints**, **Components**/**Clusters**, and/or **Realisations** (subjects) to be visualised in the respective text fields (as comma-separated lists, numeric ranges, or a combination of the two), and use the switch button to indicate whether those are to be included or excluded.

 *Note: If you are working with a subset of the original data, the indices to be visualised refer to the subset, not to the original data (i.e. the subset to be visualised is a subset of the subset).*

+*Warning: If you intend to compute connectivity matrices and perform statistical inference, and/or graph theory analysis, make sure that Number of clusters > 1.*

 ---